skiadas/NumberTheoryCourse/notes/numbers_division_theorem.md

     - And $r - b = a - (q+1)b$.
     - So $r - b$ is a number in $S$, and it's smaller that $r$, which is a contradiction.
     - So it must be the case that $r < b$.
-- Essentially the Well-Ordering principle captures the idea to "use as many $b$'s as you can fit".
+- Essentially the well-ordering principle captures the idea to "use as many $b$'s as you can fit".

 Proof that they are unique:

-- This is a simpler contradiction proof.
-Suppose that we had two ways, so:
+- This is a simple contradiction proof.
+Suppose that we had two ways to write $a$, so:

     $$a = bq + r = bq' + r'$$